 “From an operators standpoint conditions are always changing and with the Borox blue steel you have the ability to adapt to different conditions by switching between different cutting-edge styles and thicknesses easily.
 From a shop foreman standpoint less down pressure to do the job means less wear and tear on the machine, which translates to savings in the long run!” – Stuart | Road Foreman | North Dakota, USA

-With over 20 years of experience, we understand your needs and can help you find the correct scarifier accessories and carbide bits for your job.
+With over 20 years of experience, we understand your needs and can help you find the correct carbide bits, Sandvik bit boards, and scarifier accessories for your job.
 Let us put our knowledge to work for you!

-A road maintenance system with replaceable and rotating carbide bits offers many potential benefits:
+A road maintenance system with replaceable and rotating carbide bits on Sandvik bit boards offers many potential benefits:

 Tungsten carbide-tipped bits outlast the standard wear life when compared to conventional grader blades.

 Scarifier blade systems are designed with the ability to individually replace bits and small scarifier sections so that they can be easily repositioned along a moldboard to maintain a consistent cutting height and straight edge.
 Plus, the bits are rotating and self-sharpening so that each bit will wear more uniformly and last longer than flat blades.